 Welcome!
-This site is your source for the KochChart software tool.
+This site is your source for the KochChart educational software tool.
 This tool compares various estimating methods (including, but not limited to, the Koch Chart) for assessing the impact of density altitude on take-off and rate-of-climb performance.
 In addition, the tool can estimate the effects of wind, runway slope and runway surface on take-off distance.

 You can download the KochChart software at this